ACoAs – Fear of Commitment (Part 6b)

 — then the child will be in an intimacy double bind:

-☼ on the one hand, desperately needing the adult(s) to love it, protect it & take care of all its needs
+☼ on the one hand, desperately needing the parent to love it, protect it & take care of all its needs

 ☼ on the other, emotionally & intuitively aware that the connection with that person is totally unsafe & therefore terrifying.

-🟩 The child is trapped in this most intimate of all relationships which is truly dangerous to its well-being, but inescapable.
+🌀 In this case the child is trapped in this most intimate of all relationships, which is truly dangerous to its well-being, but inescapable.
 Being raised with unreliability & chaos inevitably creates a lack of trust, which then becomes the model for all future relationships, creating a deep terror of intimacy.

 b.
 In most cases we witnessed one or both of our parents: